Carlier-Maxime/Visage-Generator/README.md

 - ```--static-landmark-embedding-path``` : path for static landmark embedding file
 - ```--dynamic-landmark-embedding-path``` : path for dynamic landmark embedding file

-You can define the parameters either by modifying the default values ​​in config.py file or by launching the program, for example:
+You can define the parameters either by modifying the default values ​​in VisageGenerator.py file (@click.option(...)) or by launching the program, for example:
 ```
 python ./VisageGenerator.py --nb-faces=1 --view --save-png --save-markers